 Stock Comparison

-In this section, I will analyze the stock price movements and trading dynamics of Intel Corporation (INTC) and Micron Technology, Inc. (MU) over the past year, highlighting key trends and price fluctuations.
+In this section, I will analyze the stock price movements of Intel Corporation (INTC) and Micron Technology, Inc. (MU) over the past year, highlighting key trends, notable highs and lows, and trading dynamics.

 Trend Analysis